 Rue Mouffetard runs alongside a hill called Mont Sainte Genevieve that was called Mont Cetardus in ancient Roman times.
 The street is said to get its name from this hill and has been called by a number of variations of this over the centuries.

 There are a number of different inns, hotels and bed and breakfast establishments along the street.
-Many of these buildings are very old and interesting examples of medieval architecture and make the whole experience that much more like an authentic medieval shopping market.
-Scattered throughout are boutique stores and fresh produce markets and all that kind of thing.
+Many of these buildings are very old and interesting examples of medieval architecture making the whole experience that much more like an authentic medieval shopping market.
+Scattered throughout are boutique stores and fresh produce markets.
 The street culminates in its famous Rue Mouffetard Market, an open air market that attracts large numbers of visitors each day.
 You will not find fresher meats, vegetables, cheeses, seafood, pastries or other fine treats and delicacies anywhere in Paris.

 If you wish to spend a day browsing a variety of stores and partaking of fresh food made from the freshest produce, then this liveliest of Paris markets is the place to visit.
 There is really something for everyone both on the main street itself and in the Rue Mouffetard Market.
 Make sure that you take the time to visit this fascinating marketplace and street.